-Figure 1: Map of present (red circles) and past (yellow circles) observation sites of Kakioka Magnetic Observatory.
-The headquarters at Kakioka is marked by a red star.
-Map was drawn by using Generic Mapping Tools (Wessel and Smith, 1998).
+Figure 1.
+Map of the present (red circles) and past (yellow circles) observation sites of Kakioka Magnetic Observatory.
+The headquarters at Kakioka are marked by a red star.
+The map was drawn by using Generic Mapping Tools (Wessel and Smith, 1998).

 This article describes the history of KMO.
-Some articles already documented the history of KMO (Imamichi, 1938; Japan Meteorological Agency, 1975; Kakioka Magnetic Observatory, 1983; Imamichi, 1983; Kakioka Magnetic Observatory, 1999; Minamoto 2010; Kawamura, 2013).
-Among them, Kakioka Magnetic Observatory (1983, hereafter KMO1983) is the most comprehensive work and an early part of KMO's history in the present article mostly refers to KMO1983.
-Kakioka Magnetic

-5 Observatory (1999) summarizes the history of KMO's branch observatories (Memambetsu and Kanoya) during the 20th century.
+Some articles have already documented the history of KMO (Imamichi, 1938a; Japan Meteorological Agency, 1975; Kakioka Magnetic Observatory, 1983; Imamichi, 1983; Kakioka Magnetic Observatory, 1999; Minamoto 2010; Kawamura, 2013).
+Among them, Kakioka Magnetic Observatory (1983, hereafter KMO1983) is the most comprehensive work, and an early part of KMO's history in the present article mostly refers to KMO1983.
+Kakioka Magnetic Observatory (1999) summarizes the history of KMO's branch observatories (Memambetsu and Kanoya) during the 20th century.

-2 Early History
+2 Early history

-Early records of the geomagnetic field in Japan can be known in historical documents in 17-19th centuries such as field notes by Tadataka Ino who made the first realistic map of Japan in 1800-1816, cruise records (Shinozaki 1938), and notes by local scientists (Imamichi, 1956).
-Kato (1983) pointed out that Masamune Date, a famous warlord in the 17th century, constructed several buildings facing the geomagnetic north.
-Those were short-lived observations and often only the declinations were observed.
+Early records of the geomagnetic field in Japan can be known from historical documents from the 17th to 19th centuries, such as field notes by Tadataka Ino, who made the first realistic map of Japan in 1800-1816, cruise records (Shinozaki, 1938), and notes by local scientists (Imamichi, 1956).
+Kato (1983) pointed out that Masamune Date, a famous warlord in the 17th century, constructed several buildings facing geomagnetic north.
+Those were short-lived observations, and often only the declinations were observed.

 Modern-style continuous observations of the geomagnetic field in Japan were started in 1882-1883 in anticipation of the First International Polar Year (1882-1883).
-Antoine Henri Becquerel, who represented Japan at the 1st International Electrical

-- Congress in Paris in 1881 and later famously discovered radioactivity, invited Japan to participate in the Polar Year activity 15 and the Japanese government decided to accept it.
-Later, three national institutions separately started the geomagnetic observations in Tokyo in 1882-1883.
-One of the three institutions is the Geographical Bureau of the Ministry of Interior in cooperation with the Telegraph Bureau of the Ministry of Industry.
-The Geographical Bureau of the Ministry of Interior had a division that was in charge of observations of weather and the atmospheric electric field.
-They made a magnetometer by - themselves and started the geomagnetic observation at a property of the Ministry of Industry at Aszabu-Imai chou in Tokyo 20 from March 15, 1883.
-The annual report of the Geographical Bureau for 1885 described that the observation was conducted every hour for first 6 months and then 8 times a day (KMO1983).
+Antoine Henri Becquerel, who represented Japan at the 1st International Electrical Congress in Paris in 1881 and later famously discovered radioactivity, invited Japan to participate in the Polar Year activity, and the Japanese government decided to accept.
+Later, three national institutions separately started geomagnetic observations in Tokyo in 1882-1883.
+One of the three institutions is the Geographical Bureau of the Ministry of the Interior in cooperation with the Telegraph Bureau of the Ministry of Industry.
+The Geographical Bureau of the Ministry of the Interior had a division that was in charge of observations of weather and the atmospheric electric field.
+They made a magnetometer by themselves and started geomagnetic observations at a property of the Ministry of Industry at Aszabu chou in Tokyo from 15 March 1883.
+The annual report of the Geographical Bureau for 1885 stated that the observation was conducted every hour for the first 6 months and then eight times a day (KMO1983).
 A part of the data in 1883 can be seen in Knott and Tanakadate (1888).

-The other two observations were conducted by the Hydrographic Bureau in the Navy (Hydrographic Bureau, 1883) and

-Geological Survey of Japan (Supporting Group for Centennial Anniversary of Geological Survey of Japan, 1983).
-Those 25 observations had several interruptions after the First International Polar Year, but they are still on-going today as magnetic surveys in the ocean by the Japan Coast Guard and magnetic surveys on land and continuous observations of the geomagnetic field at 14 sites by the Japan Geospatial Information Authority of Japan, respectively.
+The other two observations were conducted by the Hydrographic Bureau in the navy (Hydrographic Bureau, 1883) and the Geological Survey of Japan (Supporting Group for Centennial Anniversary of Geological Survey of Japan, 1983).
+Those observations had several interruptions after the First International Polar Year, but they are still ongoing today as magnetic surveys in the ocean by the Japan Coast Guard and magnetic surveys on land and continuous observations of the geomagnetic field at 14 sites by the Geospatial Information Authority of Japan, respectively.

 The reason why the three national institutions responded is unknown.
-At that time, only 14 years had passed since the feudal

-30 society governed by the Tokugawa shogunate (Edo era) had come to an end in the Meiji Restoration and a new social system in the constitutional monarchy style (Meiji era) started in 1868.
-KMO1983 speculated that the newly-born government administration in 1881-1883 was still changing and Ministries were competing with each other resulting in no communication or cooperation.
+At that time, only 14 years had passed since the feudal society governed by the Tokugawa shogunate (Edo era) had come to an end in the Meiji Restoration and a new social system in the constitutional monarchy style (Meiji era) started in 1868.
+KMO1983 speculated that the newly born government administration in 1881-1883 was still changing and ministries were competing with each other, resulting in no communication or cooperation.